easonma97/MCI_project/README.md

 ```
 vagrant up
 ```
 It will create a virtual environment for you.
-After the VM is starting.
+(Note: The username and password both are: vagrant) After the VM is starting.
 You can go to /src and run:
 ```
 npm run dev
 ```